-So, you’ll be covered by TTAF for study during 2022, and, if you would have originally been eligible for Fees Free, you’ll be able to access that for further additional tuition fees cover.
+So, you’ll be covered by TTAF until 31 December 2022, and, if you would have originally been eligible for Fees Free, you’ll be able to access that for some support beyond that date.

 Fees Free only covers your tuition fees.
 You would still need to pay for things like accommodation, living costs and placement transport costs.